 Texas Addiction Treatment Information

-The number of people receiving treatment for alcohol or drug abuse in Texas in a given day has recently dropped from close to 50,000 people at a time to just over 30,000.
-Unfortunately, the dramatic drop isn’t due to a decrease in addiction, rather a lack of access and availability of quality treatment programs.
-Only about 5% of the people in Texas over the age of 12 who need help for a drug or alcohol problem actually receive treatment.
+Unfortunately, the average number of people receiving rehab treatment for alcohol or drug abuse in Texas has recently dropped from nearly 50,000 on any given day to just over 30,000.
+This dramatic drop isn’t due to a decrease in addiction, but rather by a lack of access to addiction recovery resources, limited availability and accessibility, and limited effective, high-quality treatment options.

 One of the indicators of current and future treatment needs include youth drug and alcohol use.
 In Texas, nearly 200,000 adolescents reported using illicit drugs within the past month.
 Perception of risk is also an indicator, and nearly 70% of teens in Texas didn’t see any great risk in smoking marijuana once a month, while 56% perceived no risk of consuming five or more alcoholic drinks once or twice per month.